| Service

 Sadly this period was followed by a other crash on January 18th 1981

 involving 255, again due to a faulty elevator control.
-During this crash
+During this

-rafts and sadly three crew members died in the event.
+life rafts and sadly three crew members died in the event.

 After the accident with the Breguet Br.1150 Atlantic 255 flying was